JohnGrime/EasyVis/README.md

 # EasyVis

-_A simple example for cross-platform 3D visualization using WebGL via Three.js_
+_A simple example of cross-platform 3D visualization using WebGL via Three.js_

 Includes example Docker file for building containerized derivatives for deployment on e.g. Amazon Web Services.